HereAround/oscar-website/getting-started/install-linux.md

 ## Step 3: Install OSCAR

-1. Open the Julia REPL in your WSL terminal.
+1. Open the Julia REPL in your terminal.
 2. Install OSCAR by running the following commands:
    ```julia
    using Pkg